brunohce/SimplENM/README.md

-Basically to run need a root folder with the following structure
+To run the script you need a root folder with the following structure

 <details><summary>Structure:</summary>